eddelbuettel/drat/README.md

 You can now add, commit and push the new version.
 A somewhat experimental option also exists for the `insertPackage()` aka `drat:::insert()` function.

-The package documentation provides more detils; the [drat package page](http://dirk.eddelbuettel.com/code/drat.html) has a longer tutorial, and the
+The package documentation provides more details; the [drat package page](http://dirk.eddelbuettel.com/code/drat.html) has a longer tutorial, and the
 [blog section on drat](http://dirk.eddelbuettel.com/blog/code/drat/) has even